morningspace/docker-registry-cli/README.md

 ### Inside Docker container

-It's much easier to run inside container since it has all dependencies installed and a soft link created for the shell script so that you can run the cli anywhere.
+It's much easier to run inside container since it has all dependencies installed and a soft link created for the shell script so that you can run the cli anywhere in container.

-Another advantage to run inside container is that it won't pollute your local images registry on your host machine when run `cli cp` command to copy images between registries, because the dockerized cli is based on [DIND(Docker-in-Docker)](https://github.com/jpetazzo/dind) which means it can run `docker` commands inside container that's needed by the `cli cp` command.
+Another advantage to run inside container is that it won't pollute your local image registry on your host machine when run `cli cp` command to copy images between registries, because the dockerized cli is based on [DIND(Docker-in-Docker)](https://github.com/jpetazzo/dind) and can run `docker` commands inside container that are needed by `cli cp`.

 The cli has been built as a Docker image and published to [Docker Hub](https://cloud.docker.com/u/morningspace/repository/docker/morningspace/docker-registry-cli).
 You can run below command to pull it to your local machine: